Gonanf/Mate-Engine-Linux-Port/README.md

 ![](https://raw.githubusercontent.com/Marksonthegamer/Mate-Engine-Linux-Port/refs/heads/main/Screenshot.png)

 ### Usage
-Open the project in Unity 6000.2.6f2 and build the player with executable name "MateEngineX.x86_64", or simply grab a prebuilt one in [Releases](https://github.com/Marksonthegamer/Mate-Engine-Linux-Port/releases/) page.
+Simply grab a prebuilt one in [Releases](https://github.com/Marksonthegamer/Mate-Engine-Linux-Port/releases/) page.
 Then, run the `launch.sh` script in the output directory (This script is necessary for window transparency.
 For KDE, you also need to **disable "Allow applications to block compositing"** in `systemsettings`).

 ### Requirements
 - A common GNU/Linux distro